Lesson: Induced Electric FieldsPhysics

 A 50-turn coil with a diameter of 15 cm is placed in a spatially uniform magnetic field of magnitude 0.50 T. The face of the coil and the magnetic field are perpendicular to each other.
 Assume that the magnetic field is cylindrically symmetric with respect to the central axis of the coil.
 Calculate the magnitude of the electric field induced if the magnetic field is reduced to zero in 0.10 seconds.

-If , how much work is done by the induced electric field in the region on a proton that moves once around a clockwise circular path of radius 5.0 cm?
+If , how much work is done by the electric field induced in the region on a proton that moves once in a clockwise circular path of radius 5.0 cm?

 At an instant when , a proton enters the magnetic field at , moving at m/s.
 What is the magnitude of the magnetic force on the proton at that instant?